mkorkmaz/tk-api-php-client/README.md

 [See the list of endpoints](docs/endpoints/index.md)
 ### Disclaimer

-This API is not officially recognized by Turkish Airlines.
+This TK API Client Library is not officially recognized by Turkish Airlines.